-- Combination of in person education conducted by 1AF field staff, usually at the "group" level in the farmer communities - Farmer visits to demonstration plots so farmers can observe proper farming practices and see the results in the form of impressive yields - Video training sessions to remind farmers about best practices (such as pest control, fertilizer use, etc.) - Impacts to farmers (crop yields, income, what this means to farmers) - Farmer yields in Nigeria have generally been dropping in recent years for all crops, primarily due to drought conditions / climate change.
-The issue is especially acute with yams, which is a common cereal crop in Nigeria (although not one that 1AF works with, due to the bulkiness of the - seeds).
-Prices have been going up accordingly.Some farmers are now selling maize as a cash crop. - Now giving out rolling planter equipment to help spread the seeds more efficiently.
+- Combination of in person education conducted by 1AF field staff, usually at the "group" level in the farmer communities - Farmer visits to demonstration plots so farmers can observe proper farming practices and see the results in the form of impressive yields - Video training sessions to remind farmers about best practices (such as pest control, fertilizer use, etc.) - Impacts to farmers (crop yields, income, what this means to farmers) - Farmer yields in Nigeria have generally been dropping in - recent years for all crops, primarily due to drought conditions / climate change.
+The issue is especially acute with yams, which is a common cereal crop in Nigeria (although not one that 1AF works with, due to the bulkiness of the seeds).
+Prices have been going up accordingly. - Some farmers now selling maize as a cash crop. - O Now giving out rolling planter equipment to help spread the seeds more efficiently.
 This is being tested for effectiveness.
 Planters are expensive so 1AF is encouraging farmers to form groups to purchase a shared planter.
 This is a low cost innovation that is increasing yields based on farmer feedback but has not been tested.
-For sure it is reducing planting costs because farmers no longer need to hire people to plant the crops. - Surveys show \$298 of impact to farmers on a \$193 loan. - o Impact surveys are done on 1AF farmers and non 1AF farmers so that comparisons can be made. - Yields are generally doubling as a result of participation in 1AF program for the hectare that is part of the 1AF program. - Unclear what total farmer income is from all sources data not collected and is very difficult to collect due to the number of sources of income.
+For sure it is reducing planting costs because farmers no longer need to hire people to plant the crops. - Surveys show \$298 of impact to farmer on \$193 loan. - Impact surveys are done of 1AF farmers and non 1F farmers so that comparisons can be made. - Yields are generally doubling as a result of participation in 1AF program for the hectare that is part of the 1AF program. - Unclear what total farmer income is from all sources data not collectd and is very difficult to collect due to the number of sources of income.
 Full farm surveys are very difficult to do, so 1AF is benchmarking using World Bank data.
-The cost of doing a full farm survey is prohibitive.
+Cost is too high to do full farm survey. - Market access.
+Pricing. - Very few farmers are selling their maize.
+For the few that do 1AF offers a "Buyback program" whereby 1AF finds a commercial buyer for the maize and sells to them for the farmer.
+Maize can sometimes be stored in the 1AF Kona shops while awaiting pickup by the buyer.
+This happens at the time of the year after harvest (November to April) while the stores and warehouses are not yet full with fertilizer.
+This makes use of the otherwise idle storage space in the Konas and the warehouses.